 Like the SsangYong Kyron, Ken Greenly designed this 5-door SUV, which received the Auto Design Award from the Birmingham Auto in 1994 and 1996.
 It also won the Ralley des Pharaons for 4WDs in 1994.
 In 1998, SsangYong released a facelifted version.

 The vehicle is pretty spacious and seats five people.
 Some rare models have a folding trunk seat that allows two more passengers.
-Its wheels are off-road-spec, much like the Korando, another vehicle by SsangYong.
+Its wheels are off-road-spec'd, much like the Korando, another vehicle by SsangYong.

 SsangYong had a technology-sharing venture with Mercedes-Benz which included the rebadging of the SsangYong model as Mercedes-Benz Musso in some markets.
 This agreement paved the way for SsangYong's entry into some markets without having to build their infrastructure.